About

 Who edits this site

 Long before anyone talked about "digital nomads", I was already living that way: laptop under arm, always on the move.
-A hotel built in Togo, Europe crossed by motorbike, a few capes rounded from the cockpit.
+Sourcing in China and Eastern Europe, a hotel built in Togo, coastal hops around the Mediterranean, motorbike trips across Europe, travelling with no luggage…

 Forty-plus years of tech.
 From BASIC on a ZX81 in 1981, to an IT company in Savoie, to e-commerce sites, all the way to today's SaaS architectures.
 A tool, not a religion.